zyrosk/lux/README.md

 Also, where does that code live?
 In what file and folder would I find it?
 What pattern do you use for organizing this code?

-😲Ok ok give me back Rails I'll worry about performance and scaling later.
+😲 Ok ok give me back Rails I'll worry about performance and scaling later.
 After all, premature optimization is the root of all evil.

 ##### Problem.resolve();